 - Energy Management: The Company committed to develop and manage the energy in overall business with efficiency and appreciating its values as well as dedicating the management of the electronic consumption to be utmost benefit both in lighting system and air conditioning system by campaigning to switch off the light at lunch break in order to strengthen employees to have an awareness of the importance of energy conservation and participate in the electronic consuming reduction including the carefulness of energy consumption.
-Moreover, the Company has set the temperature mater which is the criteria of turning on the air conditioning system in the office, using the electric generated from the solar cell which setting on the roof of the Company and using the LED light bulbs which was the saving energy electric bulb.
+Moreover, the Company using the electric generated from the solar cell which setting on the roof of the Company and using the LED light bulbs which was the saving energy electric bulb.
 Such executions are parts of the indirect resources consuming reduction, cost of business operation reduction and the organization's greenhouse gas emissions reduction.
-In addition, the Company has conducted the hire purchase of electric motorcycles which was the clean energy in order to support the reducing usage of fuel, one of the important factors of global warming. - Water Management: The Company has managed the internal water system by campaigning employees to use water with appreciating its values in order to utilize the resources sustainability in the future as well as continuously and appropriately changing the water equipment to be more saving and preventing the unnecessary effluent.
-Moreover, the Company has set a standardized wastewater treatment system according to the specified laws to assure that waste water from the Company will not affect the environment together with increasing the efficiency in the internal water usage and reducing the lack of water problem by reusing the treated wastewater for example watering plants around the building to promote the water management to be utmost benefit. - Waste Management: The Company has manage wastes in operational business process systematically according to 3R principles which are Reduce, Reuse and Recycle in order to lessen both harmful and harmless waste resulting from the organization's operation to be lowest as well as executing the waste management systematically starting from separation, storage, transportation and elimination with efficiency by providing the clearly label of waste type including (1) Compostable (2) General (3) Recycle and (4) Hazardous together with providing the separation point around the Company which are (1) in front of the Company (2) in front of the building entrance (3) in front of the female toilet at the 2nd floor and (4) at the 3rd floor in order to reduce the environmental effects, enhance the awareness and participate with any related persons in order to prevent risks and lessen any effects from waste contamination to water resources and life.
+In addition, the Company has conducted the hire purchase of solar cell which was the clean energy in order to support the reducing usage of fuel, one of the important factors of global warming.